 did not forget about our four-legged friends, who enjoy “going to the park” just as much, if not more, than their human

-Local dog owners are encouraged to visit one of seven top-notch dog parks located throughout the Town of Hempstead.
+Local dog owners are encouraged to visit one of eight top-notch dog parks located throughout the Town of Hempstead.
 These canine-friendly facilities boast plenty of space for pups to run and play with other dogs, while in an enclosed environment.
 What’s more, all parks have separate sections for small and large dogs.

 The first town-operated dog park at Newbridge Road Park in Bellmore was opened in 2016.
 The 14,025-square-foot facility, open only to town residents, features a paw-friendly synthetic turf surface, ramps, hurdles and other engaging equipment.